janfuhrer/it-security-docs/docs/themes/Public Key Encryption.md

 ---

-In the static application of Diffie-Hellman, the values ($a$, $A$) can be considered as an Alices key pair.
+In the static application of Diffie-Hellman, the values ($a$, $A$) can be considered as Alices key pair.

 - Public Key: $A$ can be published on a website or directory, or sent over an insecure channel.
 - Private Key: $a$ must be kept secret.